 From Ryosuke Takahashi and Norio Shioyama, the creative minds behind great animes such as Armored Trooper VOTOMs and Panzer World Galient, comes an epic tale of swords and sorcery!
 On the eternal planet of Mozaika, the formerly benevolent King Sazara has been possessed by an evil priest and has begun a bloody path of conquest all across the world!
 Mozaika's only hope is the young warrior U-Taruma, son of U-Dante, one of Sazara's victims.
 If you like fantasy, or classic Norio Shioyama character designs, you can't miss this 4-episode OVA!

 Eiyuu Gaiden Mozaicka is very much a product of the sword-and-sorcery/sword-and-sci-fi fantasy tales that had their heyday in the 80's, in much the same vein as famous titles like Conan the Barbarian, Krull or Ridley Scott's "Legend".
 But of course, this being the 80's, much of the output (especially in the west) was equal proportions of tackiness, cheesiness and aggressive mediocrity.
 The same held true of anime OVAs that took inspiration from this trend.
-Thankfully, Mozaicka is one of the better works to emerge from this trend, thanks in no small part to the involvement of director Takahashi Ryosuke and animation director Shioyama Norio who
+Thankfully, Mozaicka is one of the better works to emerge from this trend, thanks to the involvement of director Takahashi Ryosuke and animation director Shioyama Norio, whose winning partnership I last

 While the story is as generic as it gets, the aesthetic is where the show truly shines.
 The world of Mozaicka is a meticulously detailed expanse of the unknown, and you get the feeling of having been treated to only a small glimpse of it within the show's running time.
 Mozaicka is a fine example of how presentation alone can elevate the most generic of generic tales to a small experience in its own right.
 There is a banjo-playing wanderer who reflects on the world and the developments in the story with poignant music.
 There is an omniscient "bird of wisdom" that has been unable to hatch and has grown old in its eggshell, that regards the protagonists' predicament with habituated despair.
 All these flourishes add a certain character to a world that would otherwise have felt bland.
 The character designs are equally inventive, and each one stands out visually.
 Oh, and the characters ride bipedal "horses" that are something of a cross between a bighorn sheep and a velociraptor, and have the agility of a mountain goat to boot.